dhaustein/http-protocol-testing/README.md

 - Could include all middleware (proxies/load balancers, firewalls, DNS etc.)
 - Comprehensive but slower to run
 - Catch environment-specific issues
+- Vendor specific (perhaps not always compliant with the protocol) behavior _(looking at your Microsoft)_

 ![E2E testing with a Proxy diagram](disgram.jpg)